EngrMohsinAzam/KYC-Platform/README_BLOCKCHAIN.md

 ## Important Notes

-- The KYC contract function `submitKYCVerification` may need adjustment based on your actual contract
+- The KYC contract function `submitKYC` is used for submissions
-- Make sure the contract addresses match your deployed contracts
+- Contract address: `0x132f342D1E8Adc9B4F8A71cEe374b14c7aD45655` on BSC Mainnet
-- Update the ABI if your contract functions differ
+- The ABI is already configured in `lib/contracts.ts`
-- Test on a testnet first before deploying to mainnet
+- Contract name: `SimpleKYCWithBNB`

 ## Contract Function Requirements